Expenses and Funding

 You can apply to work for up to 40 hours a month in a Heidelberg lab.
 This is called a "HiWi" job (Wissenschaftliche Hilfskraft).
 Because of time constraints and other reasons, cannot earn more than about 4000 EUR a year this way, so you will still need to have 4000 EUR of your own as well, for living expenses.
 To try to get a HiWi job, you should apply personally to the heads of labs that particularly interest you.
 Your e-mail should explain your interest in that lab as well as asking for a job.
 Sorry, we cannot arrange this for you.

 There is a special offer from the Studierendenwerk Heidelberg, the ServicePackage.
 This package includes an accomodation in a dormitory near the MCB.
 It also covers many issues encountered at the start of your degree and makes bureaucracy a lot less daunting.
 The number of packages is limited to 30 per semester!
 Therefore, students who wish to make use of the package should apply immediately after being notified of their acceptance into the program.
 Please find further information and the possibility to apply on the following home page: "All inclusive Service Package".
+However, on the website of the Studierendenwerk, there are also a lot of other possibilities to find housing.

 The Office of International Relations (Akademisches Auslandsamt) will also help students to find housing.
 In addition it offers an orientation programme and counselling with regard to: - residence permit - health insurance - scholarships.